aiven/terraform-provider-aiven/docs/data-sources/opensearch_acl_rule.md

 ### Required

 - `index` (String) The index pattern for this ACL entry.
 Maximum length: `249`.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
 - `permission` (String) The permissions for this ACL entry.
 The possible values are `deny`, `admin`, `read`, `readwrite` and `write`.
 - `project` (String) Identifies the project this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
 - `service_name` (String) Specifies the name of the service that this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
 - `username` (String) The username for the ACL entry.
 Maximum length: `40`.
 To set up proper dependencies please refer to this variable as a reference.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.

 ### Read-Only